-A vigorous an fast-growing plant that makes neat mounds of clumps of rich green, roundish, hairy leaves which show off the colour of the flowers well.
+Vigorous and fast-growing, it makes neat mounds of clumps of rich green, roundish, hairy leaves which show off the colour of the flowers well.

-Geums have long been cultivated, Our native wood avens, Geum urbanum, being a stalwart of medieval herbalists.
+Geums have long been cultivated, our native wood avens, Geum urbanum, being a stalwart of medieval herbalists.

-The name of the Genus Geum derives from the Greek geno = to yield a pleasant odour or alternatively from the Greek geyo= to stimulate.
+The name of the Genus 'Geum' derives from the Greek 'geno' = to yield a pleasant odour or alternatively from the Greek 'geyo' = to stimulate.
 This refers to the pleasant clove-like aroma that comes from the freshly dug up roots of wood avens.
 As a result of this, roots were used to flavour Ausburg Ale and to make cordials against the plague.